 All news articles

-The Energy Authority prepares annually a national report to the Agency for the Co-operation of Energy Regulators (ACER) and to the European Commission on the state of the Finnish electricity and natural gas markets in 2019.
+The Energy Authority has prepared enclosed national report on the state of the Finnish electricity and natural gas markets in 2022.

-The Energy Authority prepares annually a national report to the Agency for the Co-operation of Energy Regulators (ACER) and to the European Commission on the state of the Finnish electricity and natural gas markets in 2018.
+The Energy Authority has prepared enclosed report on the state of the Finnish electricity and natural gas markets in 2021.